cyberpunk-studios/webGL-intro/README.md

 # WebGL-intro

-## Introduction to WebGL with Babylon.js
+Introduction to WebGL with Babylon.js

 ---

 ## Information

+A short introduction to get into 3d Web Developing.

+Examples include :

+* Basic Shapes & Textures
+* Solar system

 Initial idea from the [Zenva Academy](https://academy.zenva.com/course/3d-programming-with-webgl-and-babylon-js-for-beginners/) course.

 Some code examples and ideas from the book ["WebGL HOTSHOT" By Mitch Williams](https://www.packtpub.com/web-development/webgl-hotshot)

 ## Run